 Series 2 | Original airdate: 29 April 2005

 On this Channel 4 series, two "DIY gurus" help homeowners make the best of their current quarters.
-For Chris and Ann in Henley-on-Thames, that means an in-ground Endless Pool in their conservatory addition.
-Said Chris, "I think that comparing it to the other things you could buy with that sort of money, the big plus of this is its good for your health and its something your going to use everyday."
+For Chris and Ann in Henley-on-Thames, that means an in-ground Endless Pools installation in their conservatory addition.
+Said Chris, "I think that comparing it to the other things you could buy with that sort of money, the big plus of this is its good for your health and its something you're going to use everyday."

 Series 1 | Original airdates: 8 March 2004 through 28 May 2004

 Celebrity fitness experts helped everyday people to lose weight while living on a complex.
-Broadcast on Channel 4 for one 60-episode season, this variation on The Biggest Loser also used an Endless Pool for low-impact calorie burning.
+Broadcast on Channel 4 for one 60-episode season, this variation on The Biggest Loser also used an Endless Pools swim current for low-impact calorie burning.